EricFecteau/rust-data-analysis/src/1_start/crates.md

 For the book, the following features are enabled:
 * "lazy": Allows for lazy-evaluation of data (recommended)
-* "parquet": Allows for reading and wraiting [Apache Parquet](https://parquet.apache.org/) files, a column-oriented data file format designed for efficient data storage and retrieval.
+* "parquet": Allows for reading and writing [Apache Parquet](https://parquet.apache.org/) files, a column-oriented data file format designed for efficient data storage and retrieval.
 * "round_series": Allows for data rounding (e.g. 0.386738 to 0.39)
-* "replace": Allows for data repacement (e.g. 35 to "Ontario")
+* "replace": Allows for data replacement (e.g. 35 to "Ontario")
 * "is_in": Allows for list-filtering (e.g. value is_in [2020, 2021, 2021])
 * "pivot": Allows for data pivots
 * "cum_agg": Allows for cumulative aggregate statistics